ckruse/CFPropertyList/README.md

 files (plist(5)) as defined by Apple.
 Have a look at CFPropertyList::List for more documentation.

+# Caution!

+In version 3.0.0 we dropped Ruby 1.8 compatibility.
+If you are using Ruby 1.8 consider to update Ruby; if you can't upgrade, don't upgrade CFPropertyList.

 # Installation

 You could either use ruby gems and install it via